MBA vs. MPA Programs - Similarities and Differences

 MBA graduates use their education to operationalize efficiencies in budget, time, labor, and other resources, usually in the interests of the bottom line and boosted sales.
 Those with an MBA may go on to be middle and upper management executives at corporations across all industries, as well as investment banks.

 An MPA is a more targeted degree.
 It focuses on the intricate and often labyrinthine operations of the public sector.
-MPA programs include a background education on management and financial operations, especially as they relate to budget planning, human resources, and funding opportunities.
-However, most MPA courses are heavily focused on social sciences, such as public policy, government, ethics, and law.
+MPA programs are similar to MBA programs in that they include a background education on management and financial operations, especially as they relate to budget planning, human resources, and funding opportunities.
+However, most MPA curriculums are heavily focused on social sciences, such as public policy, government, ethics, and law.

 MPA graduates use their skills to lead governments, non-governmental organizations (NGOs), and nonprofits.
 They often go on to work in national, state, or local governments; direct nonprofits and NGOs; or coordinate between intergovernmental offices for social change.

 Both MBA and MPA programs prepare students to be leaders, but the differences are more nuanced than the private or public sector differentiation.
 Admissions requirements, salary potential, and course curriculum can all differ dramatically between the two.